-You may be used to choosing between Apple’s macOS and Windows when shopping for a new desktop or laptop computer, but Chromebooks have offered a third option since 2011.
+You may be used to choosing between Apple’s macOS and Windows when shopping for a new computer, but Chromebooks have offered a third option since 2011.
 What is a Chromebook, though?
 Chromebooks don’t run Windows or Mac operating systems, instead, they use Chrome OS.

 What is Chrome OS?
 In the most basic sense, it’s the same desktop Chrome browser you may have used with your older Mac or Windows PC.
 That means anything you could do in Chrome on Windows or Mac, you can do in Chrome OS.
 In a sense, it is a glorified browser.

 So Chrome OS is basically a browser that also happens to run your entire computer.
 Of course, Chrome OS has some ‘extras’ that make it more than just a browser.
 For one, there’s a desktop environment similar to Windows, and you can also use a Chromebook offline.
-There are more than 200 web apps that work offline for Chrome OS, and many Chromebooks now run Android apps.
+There are more than 200 web apps that work offline for Chrome OS, and most newer Chromebooks run Android apps.
 You can find a full list of Chromebooks with Android app support here.

 Still a bit confused?
 Basically, Chromebooks are awesome unless you are using them for certain types of tasks.
 Here are some very specific situations where Chromebooks aren’t the best option:

 - Chromebooks aren’t great for gaming.
-Sure, there are now Chromebooks with Android app support, so mobile gaming is an option.
+Sure, there are Chromebooks with Android app support, so mobile gaming is an option.
 There are also browser games.
 But if you are looking to play high profile PC games, Chromebooks simply aren’t for you.
-Move on.